Reava/UwUtils/README.md

 - You can easily add any of my scripts by simply typing it in the component window instead of adding a Udon behaviour first!
 - A lot of my scripts work best when used with other UwUtils scripts, you can do a LOT by combining their efforts!
 - A lot of variables have tooltips you can hover over to get more insight
-- My scripts output proper errors and logs, you can search for "*Reava_/UwUtils/*" in your logs/console to see any issues or find more insight about their behaviour.
+- My scripts output proper errors and logs, you can search for "UwUtils" in your logs/console to see any issues or find more insight about their behaviour.
 - If you find any issues, need support or think of a script you'd like to see, you can join my **[Discord](https://discord.gg/TxYwUFKbUS)** or open an issue on Github!

 ## **Script list**